Devour Me Tenderly: In the Hunger of 'The Carnivorous Lamb'

 Even though his allegorical work gained notoriety for its taboo-breaking subject matter, what lingers fifty years later isn’t shock so much as a quiet reminder to look beyond provocation.

 After all, what lies there is often far more embodied.
-In this case, tender—even holy.
+In this case, it’s tender—even holy.
 And in a world of carefully honed narratives, defiance naturally takes on the sharp edge of authenticity.

 A Devotion That Refuses to Be Cleansed